Policies and Our Approach

 Establishment of R Plus Japan to Work on the Recycling of Used Plastics

-It is said that may of the plastics that are not PET bottles are being currently incinerated in Japan.
-This technology enables plastics including PET bottles to be chemically recycled by directly returning such plastics to benzene, toluene, xylene, ethylene, propylene and other materials.
-It requires less treatment process compared to other chemical recycling that require liquefaction and is hoped to reduce CO2 emissions and energy use.
-If this technology is established, we believe more used plastic can be recycled efficiently.
+Many types of plastic apart from PET bottles are reportedly incinerated* in Japan at present.
+This technology enables plastics including PET bottles to be chemically recycled by directly turning such plastics into base chemicals (benzene, toluene, xylene, ethylene, propylene and other chemicals).
+It requires fewer treatment processes compared to other chemical recycling that requires liquefaction and is anticipated to reduce CO2 emissions and energy use.
+Establishing this technology will allow more used plastic to be recycled efficiently.

 *Includes thermal recovery (heat utilization), in which heat generated during incineration is recovered and utilized for power generation and heat supply

 Suntory employees strive to change their lifestyle, promote sorting and collection, and actively participate in social contribution activities such as cleaning up rivers and beaches.

 In September 2022, Suntory PepsiCo Vietnam Beverages in Vietnam conducted a beach cleanup near Hanoi in cooperation with Ocean Conservancy, a global marine nature conservation organization, with more than 150 participants, including employees and their families.